 The LSA has been leading the way in sustainability for UK based law firms since its inception in 2007.
 During that time firms have moved from measuring and managing their carbon emissions to committing to Net Zero by putting sustainability at the heart of their businesses.
 It is now a strategic imperative for all law firms to be working on their transition to a low carbon business model and the LSA is here to help.

-Our executive board is chaired by Caroline May and Matt Sparkes and includes representatives from 15 leading law firms.
+Our executive board is chaired by Caroline May and Matt Sparkes and includes representatives from 15 leading law firms and The Law Society.
 If you would like to become a member of the Executive Board please do contact

 Jim Haywood on [email protected]

 Caroline May is specialist environment and health and safety lawyer and head of Norton Rose environment, planning and health and safety practice for Europe, Middle East and Asia.

 Caroline has extensive experience of both contentious and non-contentious environmental law.
 In particular, she has great experience in urban regeneration and brownfield site projects.
 She has been involved in two of the largest pieces of toxic tort litigation in the UK involving dioxin emissions from chemical waste incineration and methane emissions from landfill waste sites.